Chrism: Latin Catholicism

 Chrism is made of olive oil and is scented with a sweet perfume, usually balsam.
-Under normal circumstances, chrism is consecrated by the bishop of the particular church in the presence of the presbyterium at the Chrism Mass, which takes place in the morning of Holy Thursday.
+Under normal circumstances, chrism is consecrated by the bishop of the particular church in the presence of the presbyterium at the Chrism Mass, which takes place in Holy Week, usually on the morning of Holy Thursday.
 The oil of catechumens and the oil of the sick are also blessed at this Mass.

 These holy oils are usually stored in special vessels known as chrismaria and kept in a cabinet known as an ambry.
 When the oils are distributed to a priest for him to use in his ministry they are kept in a smaller vessel with three compartments, known as an "oil stock".
 There is also a type of oil stock that is shaped like a ring, to make the anointing easier.
 The "jewel" of the ring is a container with a removable lid.

-Holy Oils were also used, in the older form of the Roman Rite, for the anointing of kings during ceremonies of Coronation.
-Several local rites allowed for the use of Chrism in those coronation rites (e.g. in the pre-reformation English Coronation rite the anointing was with Chrism; Napoleon was anointed with Chrism by Pope Pius VII, etc.).
+Holy oils were also used, in the older form of the Roman Rite, for the anointing of kings during ceremonies of coronation.
+Several local rites allowed for the use of chrism in those coronation rites (e.g. in the pre-reformation English coronation rite the anointing was with chrism; Napoleon was anointed with chrism by Pope Pius VII, etc.).
 However, the general coronation rite of the Roman Liturgy, codified in the Roman Pontifical of Pope Clement VIII, prescribed the use of the oil of cathecumens for the anointing of kings.